HealthCatalyst/SSIS/R Extensibility Instructions.md

 4. Run the user script the same way.
 5. Verify that a log was created with output from the user script.
 6. Delete the logs that were created.
-7. Proceed to the extensibility point setup below.
+7. At this point the underlying script and its associated environment and libraries have been verified.
+Proceed to the extensibility point setup below.

-## TODO

-- figure out what that field format is
-- run stored proc and find out what type it returns
-- debug nodes
-- check variables
-- add breakpoint
-- look at V1 loader

-### Things to Look For

-- Verify that the R/Python interpreter is installed correctly.
-- Verify that all needed libraries are installed, including healthcareai.

-## ISPAC Installation
+## Installing the Extensibility Packages From an ISPAC File

 The following steps are for the .ispac installation wizard.